Definition

 EU Council Records Member State Statements on Omnibus I Corporate Sustainability Directives

-The EU Council has adopted the Omnibus I directive amending CSRD and CSDDD, accompanied by Member State statements on implementation priorities.
-Strategic focus shifts to forthcoming Commission guidance on risk-based due diligence and the enforcement of reporting thresholds for non-EU companies to ensure a level playing field.
+The EU Council has formally adopted the Omnibus I directive amending CSRD and CSDDD, accompanied by critical Member State statements on implementation and risk-based interpretation.
+Companies should prepare for forthcoming Commission guidance on due diligence thresholds and risk identification, as national interpretations signal a push for more proportionate but strictly enforced compliance.

 European Commission Commits to Clearer Rules for Urgent Legislative Proposals After Ombudsman Inquiry